 472-1111 Yellow Checker Cab

 Car2Go has a fleet of cars all over the city that you can rent by the minute.
 Use an app or their website to find a car close to you, press your access card against the card reader on the windshield to unlock it, then get in and go.
-Current rates are $35 to sign up and 38¢ per minute (max $14/hr or $73/day), plus tax.
+Rates (as of 9/16) are $35 to sign up and 38¢ per minute (max $14/hr or $73/day), plus tax.